rabbitmq/tgir/s01/e05/README.md

 # TGIR S01E05: I want to run RabbitMQ on K8S - Where do I start?

+**Warning**
+This example is intended to demonstrate some of the functionality provided by the [RabbitMQ Cluster Operator](https://github.com/rabbitmq/cluster-operator).
+It is not intended as a guide for running RabbitMQ on Kubernetes.
+The RabbitMQ team *strongly* recommend using the operator.

 * Proposed via [rabbitmq/tgir#11](https://github.com/rabbitmq/tgir/issues/11)
 * Hosted by [@gerhardlazu](https://twitter.com/gerhardlazu)
 * Published on: 2020-05-29